Hong Kong to vaccinate 3-year-olds amid new COVID-19 surge

 Beijing officials and Chinese state media say adopting a “living with the virus” policy as some countries have done would overwhelm Hong Kong’s medical system.

-The city has as recorded a total of 22,980 COVID-19 cases and 219 deaths from the virus.
+The city has as recorded more than 25,000 COVID-19 cases and about 220 deaths from the virus.

+The story has been corrected to say that the vaccine approved for children aged 3 and above is Sinovac, not Sinopharm, and that the announcement was made late Sunday, not Monday.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.